American Community Survey (ACS) Questions and Answers

 unemployment data and the annual data on income and poverty for the nation.
 CPS monthly employment and

-unemployment estimates are available within a few weeks of the end of the reference period—the calendar
+unemployment estimates are available within a few weeks of the end of the reference period.
+ACS 1-year

 How does the ACS reference period relate to the reference period in the CPS?

 The CPS reference period is typically the week including the 12th of the month, with interviews being

 conducted the following week (typically the week including the 19th of the month).
 CPS data are produced

 and published monthly.
 Annual average data are also developed at the end of the calendar year.
 The CPS uses

 a fixed reference period, as compared to the ACS, where the reference period is the week prior to when a

 respondent answers the survey.
 CPS interviews are conducted in the course of a single designated week each

 month, whereas respondents answer the ACS at times that vary throughout the month and year.
 ACS respondents